thelovebug/davelee.uk/content/posts/and-so-it-begins-again/index.md

-+++
+---
-author = "Dave Lee"
+author: "Dave Lee"
-categories = ["Housekeeping"]
+categories: ["Housekeeping"]
-date = 2019-10-21T17:42:57Z
+date: 2019-10-21T17:42:57Z
-description = ""
+description: ""
-draft = false
+draft: false
-featuredImage = "banner.jpg"
+featuredImage: "banner.jpg"
-slug = "and-so-it-begins-again"
+slug: "and-so-it-begins-again"
-summary = "A little over a year ago, I started a new blog under this domain with intent to make it my professional site." tags = ["Housekeeping"] title = "And so it begins again..."
+summary: "A little over a year ago, I started a new blog under this domain with intent to make it my professional site."
-+++
+tags: ["Housekeeping"]
+title: "And so it begins again..."
+---

 A little over a year ago, I started a new blog under this domain with intent to make it my professional site.